google-research/android_world/README.md

 3. Now you can run the benchmark with your new agent using the command above with the `agent_name` flag changed to your agent's name.

+## Adding new tasks

+Please see [the guide](https://github.com/google-research/android_world/blob/main/docs/tasks_guide.md) on adding new tasks to AndroidWorld.

 *This is not an officially supported Google product.*